max-scopp/pencel/apps/docs/src/content/docs/specification/04-state-machine.md

 - **Guards** — Conditions that must be true for a transition to occur
 - **Context** — Shared state data that persists across states

-All component IRs SHOULD include a `stateMachine` definition that captures component interaction patterns and state-dependent styling.
+All components SHOULD include a `stateMachine` definition that captures component interaction patterns and state-dependent styling.

 **Cross-references:**
 - Declared in [Component Metadata](/pencel/specification/02-component-metadata) via `stateMachine` property